 Call for Proposals – New Ampersand Course Innovation Grants

-The College of Arts & Sciences and First-Year Programs is looking for proposals for new Ampersand programs.
-Ampersand programs are small, multi-semester, innovative courses designed to engage first-year students in the exciting work of the university – creating new knowledge.
-In addition to providing small, seminar-style class environments, most Ampersand programs offer unique opportunities for first-years such as international and domestic travel, research, and community engagement.
-Ampersand’s co-curricular programming is supported by the College of Arts & Sciences, and we are committed to ensuring that all students, regardless of financial means, can participate fully in the rich offerings of these innovative programs.
+The College of Arts & Sciences and Ampersand and First-Year Programs are looking for proposals for new Ampersand programs.
+Ampersand programs are small, multi-semester innovative courses designed to engage first-year students in the exciting work of the university – creating new knowledge.
+In addition to providing in-depth focus on a topic or cluster of topics within a seminar-style environment, most Ampersand programs offer unique opportunities for first-year students, such as international and domestic travel, research, and community engagement.
+Ampersand’s co-curricular programming is supported by the College of Arts & Sciences, which is committed to ensuring that all students, regardless of financial means, can participate fully in the rich offerings of these enriching programs.
+(See below for more on Ampersand and the College’s support for these programs.)

 Eligibility

-All tenured, tenure-track, or teaching-track instructors in Arts & Sciences are eligible to apply.
+All full-time tenured, tenure-track, or teaching-track instructors in Arts & Sciences are eligible to apply.
+Participation of two or more faculty is required for Ampersand programs.
 We welcome a variety of co-teaching models and appreciate and collaboration across departments and programs.

 Grant Amount

-Chosen proposals will receive funds and support for new Ampersand program development of up to $7,500 (for joint proposals).
-Funds can be spent on instructional and teaching materials such as books, apps, and software, research assistants to find, curate, and create relevant materials, as well as funds to support collaboration between teaching partners.
+Chosen proposals will receive grants of up to $7,500 for developing a new Ampersand program.
+Funds can be spent on instructional and teaching materials, such as books, apps, and software; pay for research assistants to find, curate, and create relevant materials; and support approved collaborative activities between teaching partners.
 All expenses should be reasonable and directly related to the activities that will be conducted as part of the course.
 Funds may not be used for local meals, entertainment, or alcohol purchases.
-Further support from Director of Curricular Innovation, Center for Teaching and Learning, and First-Year Programs available in designing course.
+Further support is available from the A&S Director of Curricular Innovation, First-Year Programs, and the Center for Teaching and Learning in designing the program.

 Application Requirements